next-hat/nanocl/README.md

 ## ❓ What is nanocl ?

-Nanocl, is an open source system for managing [containerized applications](https://docs.next-hat.com/docs/guides/nanocl/overview) multiple hosts. <br />
+Nanocl, is an open source system for managing [containerized applications](https://docs.next-hat.com/docs/guides/nanocl/overview) on multiple hosts. <br />
 It provides basic mechanisms for deployment, maintenance, and scaling. <br />

-Nanocl is builds upon Rust to have the best perfomance and a smallest footprint. <br />
+Nanocl is builds upon `Rust` to have the best perfomance and a smallest footprint. <br />
 It's use the best ideas and practices from the community. <br />
+You can see it as a `Kubernetes` alternative written is `Rust`.

 Nanocl can be considered as an (HCO) Hybrid Cloud Orchestrator. <br />
 You can build an entire CI/CD pipeline from tests to high availability production.